rp1177/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio

-A portfolio to demonstrate my data mining skills that is crucial for a data analyst
+A portfolio to demonstrate my data mining skills that is crucial for a data analyst.

 1.)
 Data wrangling (cleaning, processing, fill-in missing values, deal with duplicates, etc.) in Python (Pandas), Excel, etc.